dennykane/linuxontheweb.github.io/README.md

 I hope to bring those same feelings back in the context of web development.

-Although this project includes a desktop environment, it is not primarily "about" that.
+Although this project includes a desktop environment, it is not primarily about that.
 It is mainly about the idea that modern browsers now offer a programmatically accessible file system that exists within domain-specific "sandboxes."
 <a href="https://linuxontheweb.github.io/docs/what-it-is.html">Go here</a> to read